jeffreyquan/quizy-client/README.md

 <a name="introduction"></a>
 ## Introduction

-This project is a multi-player quiz app inspired by [Kahoot!](https://kahoot.com/).
+This project is a multiplayer quiz app inspired by [Kahoot!](https://kahoot.com/).
 Kahoot! is a game-based learning platform that is interactive and makes learning fun.
 It was used during the Software Engineering Immersive course I had undertaken.

 The gameplay is simple:
 * A quiz, created by a user, is hosted by a teacher or another person, which generates a game PIN.
 The game is shown on a common screen.